gicrisf/emacs-indigo/README.md

 ### Advanced Examples

-The `indigo-with-*` macros provide automatic resource management for all Indigo objects and the `indigo-map` function lets you easily handle an iterator:
+The `indigo-with-*` macros provide automatic resource management for all Indigo objects.
+The `indigo-map` function lets you easily work with iterators:

 ```elisp
 ;; Analyze a molecule's structure